 Arguably the most refreshing color in the NFL, the Oilers’ first helmet consisted of a Columbia blue shell, white oil derrick, white stripe down the middle, and gray facemask.
 This look held akin until 1964 when the Oilers added a red stripe outlining the white.

-In 1966, the team debuted a silver helmet with a blue oil derrick outlined in white and in 1967, the team further outlined the derrick with an additional trim of red.
+In 1966, the team debuted a silver helmet with a blue oil derrick outlined in white and an additional trim of red.

-One final change was made in 1981 when the Oilers switched from a traditional gray facemask to a red facemask, which rounded out their time in Houston in 1996 and remained with them in Nashville in 1997 and 1998.
+One final change was made in 1981 when the Oilers switched from a traditional gray facemask to a red facemask, which rounded out their time in Houston in 1996 and remained with them when the team briefly played in Memphis during the 1997 and 1998 seasons.

-For more information regarding the Oilers’ helmets and logos, click through to Chris Creamer’s uniform blog, Sportslogos.net.
+For more information regarding the old Houston Oilers’ helmets and logos, click through to Chris Creamer’s uniform blog, Sportslogos.net.

 1999-Present: Tennessee Titans Era

-To better connect with the City of Nashville and its Tennesseans, Bud Adams wished to change the total identity of the team he purchased back in 1960.
+To better connect with the City of Nashville and its Tennesseans, Bud Adams wished to change the total identity of the team he purchased back in 1960, necessitating a name change to go along with the identity swap.

 As Nashville is known mainly for its country music, it also has a reputation for being the Athens of the South.
 Coupled with the fact the name Titans has a history with professional football in the United States, Adams chose the name Titans.